EntryStandard

 What a pilot review covers

-• The applicable reasonable-effort requirement: the federal floor of at least four attempts by at least two methods, plus the state overlay for your program.
+• The applicable reasonable-effort requirement: the documented effort to obtain owner consent — at least four attempts by at least two methods (40 CFR §141.84(d)(3)(i)) — plus the state overlay for your program.

 • Your current outreach record — what exists, what is reconstructible, what is not.